 If you're not in New York, you can get Peloton on demand.
-The cost of the Peloton bike starts around $2,200 and the treadmill around $4,300, with financing options being offered for both.
-Each of these will require a class membership that's just $39 per month and gives you access to tons of classes.
+The cost of the Peloton bike starts around $2,245 and the treadmill around $4,295, with financing options offered for both.
+Each of these will require a class membership — costing just $39 per month — that gives you access to tons of classes.
 You can see all of the prices and buying options on Peloton's website.

 What Else Do I Need to Know?